amalik15/Reddit_VPN_Bypass/README.md

 A Firefox extension that automatically creates dummy Reddit accounts when a VPN block is detected.

+Note; This is still a work in progress

 ## Features

 - Detects Reddit VPN block pages containing phrases like "You've been blocked by network security"